0xbigz/blog.md/governance.md

 - goal of this is to show neutrality / signal [0]

 ### taxation
+- DAO will periodically taxes its members in the native token they have staked
-- all users are taxed by governance
+- members, with above average token amounts staked, are taxed by governance
     - already a small consumption tax in proposing/voting
-    - wealth percentage cost. larger stakes should pay moderately higher % than lower stakers
+    - simple flat percentage
-- all factions are taxed by governance
+- every faction is also taxed by governance
-    - if there are more than two factions, the fixed cost is the max of X% of total stakes or Y% the amount of the smallest faction (where X < Y)
+    - if there are more than two factions, the fixed cost is the `max(X% of total stakes, Y% the amount of the smallest faction)`.
+Note that should be case that X < Y.
-    - factions can determine how to collect/pay. factions that fill vault w/ taxes owed pay the rest pro rata across members.
+    - factions can determine how they collect/pay this tax by placing funds in their vault. remaining funds not in faction's vault, is charged pro rata across its members.
 - taxes can be redistribute based on reputation / peer review

 ### compliance